Exams

 Students at another university

-If you are not a student at Uppsala University and want to take your exam here, you must find an exam place yourself that a department can book you into.
+If you are not a student at Uppsala University and want to take your exam here, you must find a department at Uppsala University that can administer your exam.
+It can be difficult to find such a department.
+One tip is to start by checking with the department that offers the same subject as you are studying.
 In addition, the exam usually has to start at the same time as your own.
-Finding a place can be tricky.
-One tip is to start by checking with the department that offers the same subject as you are studying.
+Note!
+Uppsala University is not obliged to arrange exams for students from other universities.

 To take an exam for an old course